Penne with Sausage and Broccoli Rabe

 Penne with Sausage and Broccoli Rabe is a hearty dish combining pasta with sweet Italian sausage links and semi-bitter greens.
 But the key to sweetening broccoli rabe is in one simple trick that will make this pasta dish sensational!

-And for years, I personally didn’t care for it, until my brother showed us how to make it, and how to make it taste delicious and not bitter!
+And for years, I personally didn’t care for broccoli rabe, until my brother showed us how to make it, and how to make it taste delicious and not bitter!

 • For the best quality, look for the “ANDY BOY” brand on the label.